A collection of common data from disparate sources that is compiled and presented in summary form.

 The preferred subscription cost proposed by a cloud service provider that offers the best value in meeting an organisations business criteria for consuming the service.

-A cloud computing platform and infrastructure created by Microsoft for building, deploying, and managing applications and services through a global network of Microsoft-managed data centers
+Microsoft Azure is a cloud computing platform and infrastructure created by Microsoft for building, deploying, and managing applications and services through a global network of Microsoft-managed data centres.
+Workspace, Analytics and Broker all have a Microsoft Azure integration.

 A method for consuming cloud services based upon the service offered such as Iaas or SaaS.